Keilaph/ES-Modded-restocks/README.md

 # Modded-restocks

-## THIS IS THE DEV BRANCH - UNTESTED
+## THIS IS THE DEV BRANCH - KINDA UNTESTED

-Midnight plugins introduced an ammo research questline, had to remove all research.txt files to make modded restocks work for some reason

-I'm probably missing something obvious

-*I don't claim to actually know what i'm doing :)*
+*I don't claim to actually know what i'm doing*

 ## Plugin for Endless Sky
+Do you like missiles?
+Do you hate having to trek all the way across the galaxy to restock that one modded launcher?
+Do I have a solution for you!

 Adds restocking for most modded ammo to every outfitter, simillar to vanilla missile restocking, if you have their launchers or storage installed.

 Nukes and other one-shot weapons are not restocked.
+~I have no idea how to do restocks for one shot weapons~

 ## Adds ammo restocks for:
 | Plugin| Ammo | /data/ file |